 - The Manager might have more than one host name, and the default name might not be the same as the name returned by the hostname command.
 If you are using the High Availability Module, use the service host name that is common to both servers (primary and secondary) as the Manager host name.
-Otherwise, choose the name that you expect to work and that is convenient for configuring connectors, consoles, and other clients. - If you do not want the host name on your DNS server, add a static host entry to the /etc/hosts file to resolve the host name locally.
+Otherwise, choose the name that you expect to work and that is convenient for configuring connectors, consoles, and other clients.
+Micro Focus recommends using the fully-qualified domain name. - If you do not want the host name on your DNS server, add a static host entry to the /etc/hosts file to resolve the host name locally.